benclark62/Credit_Risk_Analysis/README.md

 - the Precision score to understand the percentage of positive predictions that are correct (TP / (TP + FP))
 - the Recall (or sensitivity) score to understand the percentage of actual positive results that are predicted correctly (TP / (TP + FN))

-We reviewed Precision and Recall scores for both Low- and High-risk predictions to understand each model's ability to effectively predict High-risk
+We reviewed Precision and Recall scores for both Low- and High-risk predictions to understand each model's ability to effectively predict High-risk loans.

 **Naive Random Oversampling**